Cats Hiding Illness: Early Warning Signs

 A practical check is to run a hand lightly along the spine and hips once daily.
 Note whether the coat feels less orderly, whether the cat flinches, or whether it avoids being touched near the belly or lower back.
 Grooming changes also connect naturally to pages on feline grooming and chronic inflammation, because discomfort often shows up first in daily care behaviors.

-Map the cat’s preferred spots for a week and note what changes.
-A new hiding place after meals can point toward nausea; a new hiding place after litter box use can suggest discomfort; a new hiding place during household noise can be stress-driven.
-The goal is not to force the cat out, but to understand what the cat is trying to avoid.
+Map your cat's preferred spots for a week and watch what changes.
+A new hiding place after meals points toward nausea; one after litter-box use suggests discomfort; one during household noise leans stress-driven.

 “A cat’s first symptom is often a missing routine, not a loud complaint.”